Stochastic integral representations and classification of sum- and max-infinitely divisible processes: Flow representations and ergodic decompositions for stationary i.d. and max-i.d. processes

-Now, the joint measurability of $\{f_t,\ t\in \R^d\}$ implies the joint measurability of the integrand on the right--hand side of \eqref{e:B-via-g} as a function of $t$ and $\omega$.
-Hence, by Fubini's theorem, applied to \eqref{e:B-via-g}, we obtain that $t\mapsto \widetilde \nu([T_t(B)])$ is Borel measurable.
-Now, proceeding as on page~1169 of~\cite{rosinski95}, by using Theorem~1 of~\cite{mackey62} and Theorem~32.5 of~\cite{sikorski_book}, we obtain that the flow $\{T_t,\ t\in \R^d\}$ has a jointly measurable modification. \end{proof}
+Now, the joint measurability of $\{f_t, t\in\R^d\}$ implies the joint measurability of the integrand on the right-hand side of (\ref {eB-via-g}) as a function of $t$ and $\omega$.
+Hence, by Fubini's theorem, applied to (\ref{eB-via-g}), we obtain that $t\mapsto\widetilde\nu([T_t(B)])$ is Borel measurable.
+Now, proceeding as on page~1169 of~\cite{rosinski95}, by using Theorem~1 of~\cite{mackey62} and Theorem~32.5 of~\cite{sikorskibook}, we obtain that the flow $\{T_t, t\in\R^d\}$ has a jointly measurable modification. \end{pf}

-Theorem \ref{theo:flow_rep_exists}, as in the stable case (cf.~\cite{rosinski95}) motivates the following.
+Theorem \ref{theoflowrepexists}, as in the stable case (cf.~\cite {rosinski95}) motivates the following.